runmat-org/runmat/docs/TELEMETRY.md

 ```

 2. **Persisted setting:** create or edit `~/.runmat/config.toml` and set `telemetry.enabled = false`.
 3. **Installer-only:** export the same variables before running `install.sh` or `install.ps1`.
 4. **Delete identifier:** remove `~/.runmat/telemetry_id` after running with telemetry disabled; a new id will only be created if you re-enable the feature.
+5. **Build-from-source:** if you compile RunMat yourself (e.g. `cargo install --path runmat`), telemetry stays off unless you export `RUNMAT_TELEMETRY_KEY=<ingestion key>` during the build.
+Keeping that env var unset is equivalent to a permanent opt-out for self-built binaries.

 You can re-enable at any time by clearing the env var or setting `telemetry.enabled = true`.